 Splash Financial is a relative newcomer on this list, but they are doing great things with student loan refinancing.

 Splash Financial offers student loans with no original fees, and unique repayment plans.
 For example, they are one of the few lenders that allow spouses to consolidate together.

-They offer loans between $7,500 and $300,000.
+They offer loans between $5,000 and no maximum.
 They also have some of the lowest rates for qualified borrowers.